excellarateinc/voyage-api-java/readme_docs/STANDARDS-GROOVY.md

 #### Explicitly type variables

 > Why?
-Using `def` everywhere is not self documents, it leads to confusion about what the variable is, and breaks IDE auto-completion.
+Using `def` everywhere is not self documenting, it leads to confusion about what the variable is, and breaks IDE auto-completion.

 ```
 // Avoid